-Students then will be interviewed by the language teachers to have better understanding of the interest of the students about the language, their goals, and to know more about their needs.
+On arrival, each student will be interviewed by the language teachers to give them a better understanding of the student's interests, goals, and needs regarding the Italian language.
 This interview also helps the teachers to form the different language class groups.